Asad808/AI-ImageVoice-Advanced-Text-Image-Retrieval-and-Voiceover-Script/README.md

 ### Voiceover Generation
 Run main.py to process images and generate voiceovers.
 Follow on-screen prompts for input and options.

-### Examples
-Include code snippets or command-line examples for each module to illustrate typical usage.

-### Screenshots/GIFs
-Add visuals demonstrating the tool's functionality, such as screenshots of the user interface or GIFs of the process.

 ## Contributing
 Encourage open-source contributions.
 Provide guidelines on how users can contribute to the project.